Business finance fees explained

 The people lending you money are in business too, and they need to make a profit.
 So, different lenders will charge a variety of fees for the various products they offer you.
 Charges may come in the form of arrangement fees for business loans, annual fees for credit cards or interest charges, which can be applied to pretty much any type of business financing.

 A loan fee is any charge associated with a business loan - or any type of borrowing - that does not include the interest rate.

-There are many different types of business loan, and almost as many types of loan fee that come with them.
+There are many different types of business loans and almost as many types of loan fees that come with them.
 Examples of common fees include application fees, processing fees, origination fees, overdraft fees, late payment fees, and prepayment fees.